CICE-Consortium/CICE/doc/source/cice_index.rst

 Index of primary variables and parameters
 ==========================================

-This index defines many of the symbols used frequently in the CICE model code.
-Namelist variables are partly included here but also documented elsewhere, see Section :ref:`tabnamelist`.
+This index defines many (but not all) of the symbols used frequently in the CICE model code.
 All quantities in the code are expressed in MKS units (temperatures may take either Celsius or Kelvin units).
 Deprecated parameters are listed at the end.

+Namelist variables are partly included here, but they are fully documented in section :ref:`tabnamelist`.

 .. csv-table:: *Alphabetical Index*
    :header: " ", " ", " "